gameranonymous/frontend/index.md

 *Gamer :-(*

 Now you understand.
-Let's go to Gamer Anonymoys
+Let's go to Gamer Anonymous.

 #### The Plan